*5. Searching PubMed with MeSH

 Indexers only add a heading to an article’s record if the article focuses some considerable attention to the heading topic.
 So MeSH-based searches (heading-based searches) retrieve records that give some attention to the heading topics.

 Keyword searches retrieve records for articles which have titles or abstracts that contain the keyword.
 Let’s say you’re searching for articles about use of methotrexate in cancer patients.
 Your keyword search would include the “methotrexate” concept and the “cancer” concept (which would include neoplastic, neoplasm*, malignan* , and many other cancer synonyms).
-It would retrieve many articles about the use of methotrexate in cancer and a few with abstracts containing sentences like:
+It would retrieve many relevant articles about the use of methotrexate in cancer and a few irrelevant articles with abstracts containing sentences like:

 • We will review the use of methotrexate for non-neoplastic conditions